Compagnie du chemin de fer de Caen à la mer: The beginning of difficulties

 The company makes a profit during the summer season, but most services stop during World War I, with only 3 return trips operating.
 After the Armistice, normal operation resumed and the company diversified its operations with a bus service to provide a corresponding bus to its trains.

 The economic difficulties of the 1920s brought the first deficit in 1930, then 1931.
-The State took over operations on 23 March 1933.
+The French Government took over operations on 23 March 1933.
 The line was modernised between 1937 and 1938.
 On 9 August 1937, the concession was ended and powers transferred to the Courriers Normands, who signed a contract with the newly created SNCF to have its track maintained by the nationalised railways.
 Omnibus services were then transferred to buses and trains mainly circulating during the Summer season.

-The line was little touched by World War II and although a few tank movements deteriorated the tracks, the military did replace the damaged sections for use by military trains.
-Civilians are once again accepted on the one daily passenger train in 1944 and the company finally took back their network on 21 December 1944.
+The line was little touched for most of World War II and although a few tank movements deteriorated the tracks, the military did replace the damaged sections for use by military trains.
+This occurred during involvement of the railway in the Normandy Landings in 1944, when it became apparent that the docks at Cherbourg could not initially be used for the landing of railway equipment, due to mines and war damage.
+The proximity of the railway to the Juno landing beach offered the opportunity for a supply link inland, if the line could be repaired and provided with rolling stock.
+The British 181st Railway Operating Company, Royal Engineers (181 ROC RE) were tasked with putting locomotives and wagons into service which had been landed on the ‘Nan’ sector of Juno beach.
+They laid track across the beach to the existing line and soon re-instated a supplies service to Caen in co-operation with local railway staff.

+Civilians were once again accepted on the one daily passenger train in 1944 and the company finally took back their network on 21 December 1944.

 In 1945, traffic was six times less than it was in 1938, although twice what it was in 1943, and most passengers were war veterans who benefited from free public transport.

 By 1950, rail service only ran during the summer and the decision to close the 28 km long branch line took into effect on 8 December 1950.